msherif4/kodo/docs/source/getting_started.rst

 3. **Git:** There are several ways to get git on Windows.
 If you plan to use the waf build-scripts to build the Kodo examples and unit-tests, you should install the msysgit_ tool.
-If you do not know which version to install you may select the latest version from the `msysgit downloads`_ page.
+If you do not know which version to install, you may select the latest version from the `msysgit downloads`_ page (version 1.8.x and above).

+4. **TortoiseGit (Optional):**
+   You can also install the latest version of TortoiseGit_ if you prefer to use a GUI instead of the command-line git tools.
+Version 1.8.1 and later should work fine.

 .. _`Visual Studio Express 2012`:
    http://www.microsoft.com/visualstudio/eng/downloads